iot2tangle/Raspberry-SenseHat/mqtt/README.md

-# Sense Hat on Raspberry Pi3/4
+# Sense Hat MQTT on Raspberry Pi3/4

 The Sense Hat is an add-on board for the Raspberry Pi, made especially for the Astro Pi competition.
 The board allows you to make measurements of temperature, humidity, pressure, and orientation (Gyroscope, Accelerometer, Magnetometer) and to output information using its built-in LED matrix.